-We offer a range of services in the field of personal data protection, including training intended for businesses owners, employees and data protection officers concerning the Regulation of the European Parliament and of the Council (EU) 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation – GDPR), as well as the Polish Personal Data Protection Act of 10 May 2018.
+We offer a range of services in the field of personal data protection, including training intended for business owners, employees and data protection officers concerning the Regulation of the European Parliament and of the Council (EU) 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation – GDPR), as well as the Polish Personal Data Protection Act of 10 May 2018.

 We have provided training on the GDPR to numerous recipients, including the members of the Business Centre Club.
 We offer GDPR training in two formulas – general GDPR training and sector training, tailored to the needs of specific clients and the scope of their business activity (e.g. medical law training).
 Our GDPR training may also be conducted online.